 The Everyday Respect project aims to provide multimodal, multi-perspective machine learning models to study communication between officers and drivers during traffic stops.
-We will deploy these tools to study patterns in the communication between LAPD officers and drivers, publish these findings in academic journals, and present them to the Los Angeles Board of Police Commissioners.
+We are working to deploy these tools to study patterns in the communication between LAPD officers and drivers, publish these findings in academic journals, and present them to the Los Angeles Board of Police Commissioners.

 Project Phases